Tyoda/ModelMeImpressed/README.md

  - The models lists are messy, fix that somehow I guess

 # What I can't do
- - Getting the model name for structures(Walls, Florrs, Bridges, Fences) is handled entirely client-side.
-These
+ - Getting the model name for structures(Walls, Floors, Bridges, Fences) is handled entirely client-side.